-Sam Van, Independent Director Nominee and Chair of Compensation Committee
+Sam Van, Independent Director Appointee and Chair of Compensation Committee

 Mr. Sam Van has consented to be a director of Northann Corp., effective upon the effectiveness of the registration statement of which this prospectus forms a part.
-Mr. Van currently serves as a Managing Director and Head of Deltec Investment Advisers Limited, where he leads the effort in U.S. and International Exchange Listing Advisory practice since 2018.
+Mr. Van currently serves as a Managing Director and Head of Deltec Investment Advisers Limited, where he leads the effort in the U.S. and International Exchange Listing Advisory practice since 2018.
 Mr. Sam Van has also been an independent director at Phoenix Motor Inc. (NASDAQ: PEV) since June 2022.
 In 2019, Mr. Van was entrusted by the U.S. government's Committee on Foreign Investment in the United States (CFIUS) to serve as cochair and trustee member to oversee the liquidation of an investment project.
 Previously, Mr. Van served as an Associate Principal for the Financial Industry Regulatory Authority (FINRA) in various roles from 2012 to 2017, which included Trading and Financial Compliance Examinations, Sales Practice and Financial Risk Oversight & Operational Regulation.
-During Van's tenure as Director at the New York Stock Exchange (NYSE) from 2001 to 2011, Mr. Van was responsible for new business development, specializing in the emerging capital markets throughout Asia.
-Mr. Van secured more than 60 companies on the NYSE with total market capitalization exceeding \$7 billion.
+During Mr. Van's tenure as Director at the New York Stock Exchange (NYSE) from 2001 to 2011, Mr. Van was responsible for new business development, specializing in the emerging capital markets throughout Asia.
 Mr. Van received his BS in Finance from St. John's University in 2001 and his MBA from Cornell University in 2013.